Orgelkids: Training for organ builders

+Honours

+In 2022 Orgelkids won the competition for Religious Heritage Innovator of the Year.
+This European competition was launched by 'Future for Religious Heritage' (FRH), an organisation, founded in 2011 and dedicated to the safeguarding of Europe's religious heritage.
+The jury decided that "by passing on knowledge about organ pipes to the younger generation, Orgelkids is playing a key role in guaranteeing a future for the organ."
+The award ceremony took place in Lund, Sweden, on 21 April 2023, during the biennial conference of the FRH.

 Orgelkids USA

 US-based Orgelkids USA was founded in June 2015 as a program of the Eugene Oregon USA chapter of the American Guild of Organists, and later incorporated on 29 August 2016 as a section-501(c)(3) non-profit organization.
 Orgelkids USA shares a similar educational and outreach agenda as the original Netherlands-based Orgelkids organization, serving as a pilot program for the US and helping grow a nationwide network of independent organ kits.
 Orgelkids USA was launched with a generous grant by the New York City American Guild of Organists (AGO) ' Centennial Millennium Fund, similar grants from the San Francisco and Seattle chapters of AGO and a social media fundraising campaign.
 2017 was an inaugural year of outreach programing in the USA with two Orgelkids USA kits reaching over 700 people.